yadielc/musica/README.md

 Musica Mobile Application by Yadiel Cabrera
 ==========

-This my version of the musica mobile application.
+This my version of the musica mobile cross-platform application.
+This application works on the Android, iOS and Windows phone operating systems.
 This is a project part of the "Ionic 3.0 for Mobile Developers" course on Lynda.com, Sani Yusuf, the instructor.